Flame: Simplifying Topology Extension in Federated Learning: Programming Model

 \textbf{Developer Programming Model.} \sys is designed to provide extensibility to support different FL topologies.
-To achieve this, \sys allows FLOps engineers to extend or create different roles and accommodate other state-of-the-art learning approaches.
+To achieve this, \sys allows developers to extend or create different roles and accommodate other state-of-the-art learning approaches.
 Internally, each worker executes the functions in the program associated with its role.
-In \sys, those functions are specified as an execution unit called \texttt{\textit{tasklet\footnote{It is to imply that the execution unit is small; it's not one in Linux kernel.}}}.
-These tasklets are combined together to finish a worker's task.
+In \sys, those functions are specified as an execution unit called \texttt{tasklet\footnote{It is to imply that the execution unit is small; it's not one in Linux kernel.}}.
+Tasklets are combined together to finish a worker's task.
 Inspired by workflow management solutions~\cite{airflow}, \sys offers functionality to structure a worker's task as a collection of tasklets and present it as a workflow.
-Since an ML job typically consists of repeating tasklets, the workflow-like approach helps to formalize the development process of any machine learning mechanisms, thereby allowing fast development.
-In order to create a workflow, \sys overrides the $\gg$ operator and provides a composer so that various tasklets can be chained together.
+Since an ML job typically consists of repeating tasklets, the workflow-like approach helps to formalize the development process of any ML mechanisms, thereby facilitating fast development.
+To create a workflow, \sys overrides the right shift ($\gg$) operator and provides a composer so that various tasklets can be chained together.
 An additional \texttt{Loop} primitive, allows repeated execution of chained tasklets until an exit condition is met.
-This methodology provides easy extensibility for a developer to create standalone tasklets such as taking a snapshot of the model or to record various metrics after each step and link them in the workflow, as illustrated in \fig{fig:dev_prog_model}.
+This methodology provides easy extensibility for a developer to create standalone tasklets such as taking a snapshot of the model, as shown in \fig{fig:dev_prog_model}, or to record various metrics after each step and link them in the workflow.

 In addition to its core features, \sys offers a convenient set of API functions through the \texttt{composer} and \texttt{tasklet} modules, which are detailed in \tref{tbl:prog_api}.
 These APIs enable developers to make surgical modifications to the tasklet chain and to quickly develop new functionalities.
 With class inheritance, the need to re-chain all the tasklets in the child class is avoided, and only a new tasklet is required for the new functionality.
-This approach reduces redundant lines of code, avoids core library changes, and reduces the risk of introducing bugs.
+This approach reduces redundant lines of code, avoids core library changes, and reduces the risk of introducing bugs, as shown in \secref{s:extend_topo}.

-Finally, in order to expand \sys's functionalities, developers may require interaction with channels to exchange new types of messages.
-To facilitate this, \sys provides various functions as part of the channel API, as demonstrated in \tref{tbl:ch_api}.
-This API not only provides a great deal of flexibility in extending \sys, but also enables developers to interact with the system in a uniform manner, irrespective of the communication backend being utilized.